utlib/collections-uoft/docs/2024_migration_guide.md

 **8) Why did UTL migrate the Collections U of T service off of Islandora?**

-_We decided to create a UTL-homegrown IIIF digital image collection discovery platform based on existing technology and infrastructure supported by UTL ITS and Scholars Portal.
+_We selected a UTL-homegrown IIIF digital image collection discovery solution based on existing technology and infrastructure supported by UTL ITS and Scholars Portal.
 This homegrown solution is best suited to provide flexible and scaleable technology for the Collections U of T service and also leverages existing technology and staff expertise at UTL and Scholars Portal.
 You can read more about our research and planning around this migration in our [2020 Code4Lib article on the topic](https://journal.code4lib.org/articles/15000)._

 Have more questions?
 [Email us!](mailto:digitalinitiatives@library.utoronto.ca)